reflectoring/reflectoring.github.io/content/blog/2022/2022-01-05-getting-started-with-amazon-CDK.md

 ```

 In this code snippet, we are first looking up the default VPC in our AWS account.
 After that, we are creating a security group in this VPC that will allow all outbound traffic.
-Finally, we are creating the EC2 instance with properties: instanceType, machineImage, blockDevices, and securityGroup.
+Finally, we are creating the EC2 instance with properties: `instanceType`, `machineImage`, `blockDevices`, and `securityGroup`.

 ## Synthesize Cloudformation Template
 Synthesizing is the process of executing our CDK app to generate the equivalent of our CDK code as a CloudFormation template.
 We do this by running the `synth` command as follows: